funvill/funvill.github.io/_posts/2017-03-01-notes-from-march_2017.md

 ---
-title: Notes from March 2017
+title: "Notes from March 2017"
 date: 2017-03-01 00:01:00
+categories:
-categories: bookmarks
+- bookmarks
+slug: notes-from-march_2017

 ---

 Some of the things that I have found interesting in March 2017.
 This page is updated throughout the month of March.
 See [February 2017](/notes-from-february_2017) for the previous month.